 FortiGate antivirus protection scans for infected files in the protocols for which antivirus protection as been enabled.
 Supported protocols include HTTP, FTP, SMTP, POP3, IMAP, and IM.
-Each file is tested to determine the file type and to determine the most effective method of scanning the file for viruses.
-For example, binary files are scanned using binary virus scanning and Microsoft Office files containing macros are scanned for macro viruses.
 If a file is found to contain a virus it is removed from the content stream and replaced with a replacement message.

-FortiGate antivirus protection can also be configured to quarantine blocked or infected files.
+FortiGate antivirus protection can also be configured to quarantine infected files.
 The quarantined files are stored on the module's hard disk.
 An operator can delete quarantined files from the hard disk or download them.
-Downloaded quarantine files can be submitted to the FortiGuard Center as a virus sample.
+Downloaded quarantine files can be submitted to Fortinet as virus samples for analysis.
 FortiGate antivirus protection is transparent to the end user.

-Downloading updated AV signatures or an updated AV engine makes no changes to the configuration or basic operation of the module.
+The FortiGate modules can be configured to automatically check for and download updated AV packages from the FortiGuard servers, or they can be downloaded manually by the operator.
 Verification of the AV download package is done using RSA.
-The AV package is signed with the FortiGuard server's private key and verified by the FortiGuard module using the FortiGuard server's private key.
+The AV package is signed with the FortiGuard server's private key and verified by the FortiGuard module using the FortiGuard server's public key.